MohamedRejeb/Animated-Circular-Download-Button/README.md

 # Animated Circular Download Button

-Animated circular download button made using Jetpack Compose, I build this animation without using any icons everything is drawn and animated from scratch with canvas.
+Animated circular download button made using Jetpack Compose, I build this animation without using any icons everything is drawn and animated from scratch using canvas.

 ## Animation Preview